John Paulos

 Amazon.com: Mathematician John Allen Paulos bravely bridges the scientific and literary cultures with this amusing, enlightening look at numbers and stories.
 If you think those two things go together like a “horse and a paperclip,” as Allen wryly observes, you only have to look at phenomena like the Bible codes, the stock market's ups and downs, and the Clinton sex scandal to begin to understand the hidden bonds between them.
 Put simply, mathematics can describe everything that happens, and everything that happens contextualizes mathematics.
 In demonstrating this, Paulos continues the noble numeracy crusade he began with A Mathematician Reads the Newspaper and Innumeracy.
 Perhaps the most compelling thought experiments in the book are those of the statistics of stereotyping and race relations.
 Paulos shows, mathematically, that minority status makes achieving equality extraordinarily difficult.

 If you want to keep hold of your comfortable worldview, don't read Once Upon a Number.
-But you'll be missing out on an unforgettable reminder of what chance, coincidence, and odds really mean, along with several valuable life lessons that may help you understand lost socks, racism, and mistaken identity. --Therese Littleton --This text refers to an out of print or unavailable edition of this title.
+But you'll be missing out on an unforgettable reminder of what chance, coincidence, and odds really mean, along with several valuable life lessons that may help you understand lost socks, racism, and mistaken identity. — Therese Littleton [This text refers to an out of print or unavailable edition of this title.]

-From Publishers Weekly: "This book is not concerned with the history of great theorems, but with bridging, or at least clarifying, some of the gaps between formal mathematics and its applications."
+From Publishers Weekly: “This book is not concerned with the history of great theorems, but with bridging, or at least clarifying, some of the gaps between formal mathematics and its applications.”
 This statement of purpose, more clearly than the book's title, best sums up Paulos's goals in his latest work.
-Paulos (Innumeracy) insists that statistics cannot be disconnected from the stories-- or narrative contexts -- that attach them to the complexities of the world.
+Paulos (Innumeracy) insists that statistics cannot be disconnected from the stories—or narrative contexts—that attach them to the complexities of the world.
 He demonstrates this idea through examples including recent controversies over birth order and the so-called Bible codes.
 Before we can agree on the meaning of statistics about birth order, he contends, we must agree on what the terms involved mean.
 Is an only child the same as a first-born?
 What about a baby born to a large family but then adopted by a childless couple?
 Paulos turns to the Bible codes to demonstrate that it is the stories we tell about seemingly improbable coincidences, rather than the mathematics involved, that make them compelling.
-Not only are most seeming coincidences of "stunning insignificance," he explains, but in the case of textual analysis, they are easy to generate.
-Paulos shows this by easily locating the names "Bill" and "Monica" in the U.S. Constitution.
+Not only are most seeming coincidences of “stunning insignificance,” he explains, but in the case of textual analysis, they are easy to generate.
+Paulos shows this by easily locating the names “Bill” and “Monica” in the U.S. Constitution.
 The author may occasionally frustrate readers with an indirect approach, and some sections read more like trenchant observations than argument, but his sense of humor is always quite winning.
 Paulos's insightful and amusing observations on how the truths discovered through mathematics should be applied to our everyday lives will appeal to an audience beyond math and science enthusiasts.
-Copyright 1998 Reed Business Information, Inc. --This text refers to an out of print or unavailable edition of this title.
+Copyright 1998 Reed Business Information, Inc. [This text refers to an out of print or unavailable edition of this title.]

 Irreligion: A Mathematician Explains Why the Arguments for God Just Don't Add Up (2007)

-From Publishers Weekly Few of the recent books on atheism have been worth reading just for wit and style, but this is one of them: Paulos is truly funny.
-De-spite the title, the Temple University math professor doesn't actually discuss mathematics much, which will be a relief to any numerically challenged readers who felt intimidated by his previous book Innumeracy: Mathematical Illiteracy and Its Consequences.
+Few of the recent books on atheism have been worth reading just for wit and style, but this is one of them: Paulos is truly funny.
+Despite the title, the Temple University math professor doesn't actually discuss mathematics much, which will be a relief to any numerically challenged readers who felt intimidated by his previous book Innumeracy: Mathematical Illiteracy and Its Consequences.
 In this short primer (just the gist with an occasional jest), Paulos tackles 12 of the most common arguments for God, including the argument from design, the idea that a moral universality points to a creator God, the notion of first causes and the argument from coincidence, among others.
 Along the way, he intersperses irreverent and entertaining little chapterlets that contain his musings on various subjects, including a rather hilarious imagined IM exchange with God that slyly parodies Neale Donald Walsch's Conversations with God.
 Why does solemnity tend to infect almost all discussions of religion?
 Paulos asks, clearly bemoaning the dearth of humor.
 This little book goes a long way toward correcting the problem, and provides both atheists and religious apologists some digestible food for thought along the way.
 (Jan.
 3) Copyright © Reed Business Information, a division of Reed Elsevier Inc. All rights reserved.

 Reviews:

 “He’s done it again.
 John Allen Paulos has written a charming book that takes you on a sojourn of flawless logic, with simple and clear examples drawn from math, science, and pop culture.
-At journey’s end, Paulos has left you with plenty to think about, whether you are religious, irreligious, or anything in between.” —Neil deGrasse Tyson, astrophysicist, American Museum of Natural History and author of Death By Black Hole and Other Cosmic Quandaries "For years John Allen Paulos has been our guide for reading newspapers, playing the stock market, and understanding what all those graphs and charts and formulas really mean.
+At journey’s end, Paulos has left you with plenty to think about, whether you are religious, irreligious, or anything in between.” —Neil deGrasse Tyson, astrophysicist, American Museum of Natural History and author of Death By Black Hole and Other Cosmic Quandaries “For years John Allen Paulos has been our guide for reading newspapers, playing the stock market, and understanding what all those graphs and charts and formulas really mean.
 No one knows how to dissect an argument better than Paulos.
 Now he has turned his rapier wit to the grandest question of them all: is there a God?
-Those who are religious skeptics will find in Paulos’s analysis new ways of looking at both old and new arguments, and those who believe that God’s existence can be proven through science, reason, and logic will have to answer to this mathematician’s penetrating analysis." —Michael Shermer, Publisher of Skeptic magazine, monthly columnist for Scientific American, and the author of How We Believe, The Science of Good and Evil, and Why Darwin Matters
+Those who are religious skeptics will find in Paulos’s analysis new ways of looking at both old and new arguments, and those who believe that God’s existence can be proven through science, reason, and logic will have to answer to this mathematician’s penetrating analysis.” — Michael Shermer, Publisher of Skeptic magazine, monthly columnist for Scientific American, and the author of How We Believe, The Science of Good and Evil, and Why Darwin Matters

-"Using the methods of mathematics, reason and logic, Paulos wrestles religious belief systems to the ground and in the process proves he is as good a writer as he is a mathematician.
-The book is short, to the point and humorous, and God knows, this subject could use more humor."—Joan Konner, Dean Emerita of the Columbia Graduate School of Journalism and editor of The Atheist’s Bible
+“Using the methods of mathematics, reason and logic, Paulos wrestles religious belief systems to the ground and in the process proves he is as good a writer as he is a mathematician.
+The book is short, to the point and humorous, and God knows, this subject could use more humor.” — Joan Konner, Dean Emerita of the Columbia Graduate School of Journalism and editor of The Atheist’s Bible

-"Another virtuoso performance from a master in the use of mathematics to explore the conundrums and mysteries of everyday life."--Sylvia Nasar, author of A Beautiful Mind
+“Another virtuoso performance from a master in the use of mathematics to explore the conundrums and mysteries of everyday life.” — Sylvia Nasar, author of A Beautiful Mind

-"John Allen Paulos has done us all a great service.
-Irreligion is an elegant and timely response to the manifold ignorance that still goes by the name of 'faith' in the 21st century."-- Sam Harris, author of the New York Times best sellers, The End of Faith and Letter to a Christian.
+“John Allen Paulos has done us all a great service.
+Irreligion is an elegant and timely response to the manifold ignorance that still goes by the name of 'faith' in the 21st century.” — Sam Harris, author of the New York Times best sellers The End of Faith and Letter to a Christian

-Beyond Belief 2007 (SE25-35) John Allen Paulos 1-4
+Video: Beyond Belief 2007 (SE25-35) John Allen Paulos 1-4

 Other books by Paulos: